harshkasyap/harshkasyap.github.io/research.md

 ## 🎓 Openings for Students

-If you're a student interested in working with me on any of these topics, whether you're an undergraduate, master's, or PhD aspirant, feel free to [email me](mailto:harshkasyap@gmail.com).
+If you're a student [undergraduate, master's, or PhD aspirant] interested in working with me and making me learn, on closely aligned with any of the above topics, please feel free to [email me](mailto:harshkasyap@gmail.com), with a statement of purpose.

 ---

 ## 🤝 Looking for Collaborators

-I’m always open to new collaborations — especially with:
+I’m looking forward to new collaborations, especially with:
+- Enthusiasts passionate about the startup ecosystem for innovation
-- Researchers working in security/cryptography/ML theory
+- Researchers working in TIPS [trust/identity/privacy/security]
-- Industry partners interested in deploying privacy-aware ML
+- Industry partners interested in deploying privacy-aware applications
 - Interdisciplinary teams combining law, policy, and technology

 Let’s build safer and more inclusive AI systems together.